aniket-oo4/aniket-oo4/README.md

 -->
 - 🔭 I’m currently working on [Leave Application Management Module of HRM product](http://leavemanager.somee.com/LeaveManagementUI/LeaveApplicationManager/admin/login.html)

-- 🌱 I’m currently learning **full stack java , spring ,hibernate ,VB.Net ,C#,ASP.NET,javascript, jsp and many more**
+- 🌱 I’m currently learning **C#,ASP.NET Web Api's, javascript, TypeScript , and  also goind to Start learning  NgFramework**

-- 🤝 I’m looking for help with **Farm Manager**
+- 🤝  I'm Experienced in   **Full Stack Web Dev using   technologies as C# , ASp.net , MS SQL , javascript,JQuery , HTML, Css and other .Net compatible technologies     **

 - 👨‍💻 All of my projects are available at [https://github.com/aniket-oo4/](https://github.com/aniket-oo4/)

 - 📝 I regularly work on some modifications on GFG [https://auth.geeksforgeeks.org/user/aniket_oo4](https://auth.geeksforgeeks.org/user/aniket_oo4)

-- 💬 I will help you if you have doubts on following topics **c++, java ,advanced java , oops, Stl**
+- 💬 I will help you if you have doubts on following topics **c#, Basic Software Architecture ,DataBase Designs  ,MVC , REST API, Application Security , Authentication&Authorization,**

 - 📫 You can easily reach me through my email:- **aniket.oo4.work@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/aniket-varkhade-253561242/](https://www.linkedin.com/in/aniket-varkhade-253561242/)

-- ⚡ Info **- 🧠 I’m such kind of person who's truely love coding and problem solving with consistency 🔁 - 💻 currently pursuing (Bachelors of computer applications) 🧑‍🎓 - 💞️ I’m looking to collaborate with software/ website/application developers and share and gain some extra knowledge as per there experience**
+- ⚡ Info **- 🧠 I Just Want to Work On Amazing Products which helps the Community , Thats The reason I'm On the path to become : coder --> Programmer --> Software Architect .
+Apart from all I would Like to Practice  Data Structures And Algorightms By Implementing them on Realworld as well as Leetcode😁 problems (Rule : Be consistent and Revise the concepts) 🔁 - 💻 along with Full time Job  currently pursuing (Masters of computer applications) 🧑‍🎓 -  I’m looking to collaborate with software/ website/application developers that they will guide me in the System Design for different kind of applications**

 <h3 align="left">Connect with me:</h3>
 <p align="left">